cysouw/diathesis/text/c01_introduction.md

 The constructions listed in this chapter are not haphardly collected out of some infinite pool of possible analytical combinations of verb forms.
 Quite to the contrary, the constructions listed here are claimed to be an exhaustive list of all epithetical German verb forms.
 Only a few rare and/or old-fashioned constructions are left out from this summary (but they can still be found in the following data chapters).
 The list of major epitheses in this chapter is quite long (about 25 constructions), but manageable.
 Any 1000-plus-page grammar could easily add a few pages listing them all.
 This number of epitheses is also quite a bit less than the number of major diatheses presented in the previous chapter (about 75 constructions).
 This indicates that from a purely grammatical perspective, diathesis is a three-times more elaborate topic than epithesis.

+#### Characterising epitheses

+The epitheses listed in this chapter thus map out grammaticalised verbal categories of the German language.
+However, it is crucial to realise that not every lexical verb can be combined with each of these constructions.
+Just as with diatheses, each epithesis has a limited domain of applicability, i.e. each epithesis has a specific set of verbs that it can be applied to (cf. [@sec:intro-domain-of-application]).
+It is a very worthwhile future endeavour to specify these domains in more detail than I have been able to do here.
+Additionally, this restricted applicability means that one cannot simply take a random lexical verb and paradigmatically list all different epithetical forms for this verb, like traditional grammars like to do with tense forms.
+In contrast, it becomes a matter of lexicography to enumarate the epitheses that are compatible with each individual verb.

+The epithetic constructions listed in this chapter mostly have a rather clear semantic content.
+For example, the *pflegen + Infinitiv* epithesis, as mentioned earlier, expresses a habitual aspect.
+However, this construction is far from the only way to express habituality in German.
+It will typically be expressed with adverbs, like *regelmäßig* 'regularly' or some concrete timeframe with *jeden*, like *jeden Morgen* 'every morning'.
+So, the characterisation of *pflegen + Infinitiv* as an habitual verb form is actually only part of the story.
+What needs to be added is a more detailed description of the kind of contexts in which this construction is actually used.
+A famous case in point here is the *werden + Infinitive* construction, which is called *Futur* in the German grammatical tradition.
+Now, this construction can indeed express events in the future, so the name *Futur* is not wrong, but future event are much more commonly expressed with a simple present tense verb form.
+So, a more detailed characterisation of the *Futur* is necessary to explain when it is actually used (see [@sec:infinitive-werden-modal]).

 #### Classification of epitheses {.unnumbered}

 The epithetical constructions listed in this chapter are basically organised along the lines of the ~~TAME~~ categorisation (tense-aspect-mood-evidentiality).
 This subdivision is not always clear-cut, it is more of a continuum.
 This means that the placement of a specific construction in one or the other group is more a matter of practical convenience than of strict definitional categorisation.